 As a student pilot, you’ll have plenty of checklists, notes, and guides in the cockpit not to mention your digital and/or physical charts.
 An aviation kneeboard is the best way to keep everything you need organized.

-Every minute you spend behind the controls of an aircraft counts, and it needs to be logged.
+Its a no brainer that every minute you spend behind the controls of an aircraft counts, and needs to be logged.
 If you’re like most pilots, you’ll want both a digital and physical pilot logbook.

 The best logbooks also include sections for recording certificates, ratings, endorsements, medical certificates, flight proficiency history, and more.